California companies pay higher taxes for unemployment debt

 Instead of paying off its unemployment debt, the Democrats in charge spent the money on other things.
 They gave $21.4 billion of it back to taxpayers, sending three rounds of stimulus checks to help people weather the pandemic and offset rising gas prices.
 The rest of it went to things like public schools, roads and bridges, health care and homelessness programs.

 “The Governor’s January budget proposal delays some longer-term debt payments to meet the state’s more immediate needs,” Newsom spokesman Alex Stack said.
-“Having said that, we’re still allocating $250 million to pay down this debt, which will save businesses money.
+“Having said that, we’re still allocating $250 million to pay down this debt, which will save businesses money.”

-Stack noted the governor will release an updated budget plan next week, adding “he looks forward to working with the Legislature and stakeholders on state spending priorities.”
+Stack noted the governor will release an updated budget plan next week, adding, “he looks forward to working with the Legislature and stakeholders on state spending priorities.”

 Legislative Analyst Gabriel Petek, whose nonpartisan office advises the Legislature on budget issues, told lawmakers earlier this year that even if the state were to restore the $750 million payment toward the debt, it would not lower taxes for businesses because the the tax rate only changes if the debt is paid in full.